 Inside Logic 8, Logic Pro 8, and Logic Pro 16, there is a digital analog filter that engages for sample rates lower than the advertised sample rate.
-This is called the decimation filter, and will filter the data further before down sampling, so that data sampled at lower rates does not suffer from aliasing from frequency components that made it through our high-order anti-aliasing filter from the previous stage.
+It is called the decimation filter and will filter the data further before down sampling so data sampled at lower rates does not suffer from aliasing from frequency components that made it through our high-order, anti-aliasing filter from the previous stage.

-This means, when measuring at lower sample rates, the rise and fall times may appear longer than they actually are due to our decimation filter.
-Because of this, rise and fall times should be measured at the highest advertised sample rate of your device.
+This means that when measuring at lower sample rates, the rise and fall times may appear longer than they actually are due to our decimation filter.
+Because of this, rise and fall times should be measured at your device's highest advertised sample rate.

 trello ID: 590bb7a70a7cb64b937fb7fa